felipe-softwaredev/felipe-softwaredev/README.md

-<p style="text-align: center;"><h4>I'm Felipe, a Fullstack Developer driven by a passion for creating impactful solutions.
+<p style="text-align: center; font-size: large">I'm Felipe, a Fullstack Developer driven by a passion for creating impactful solutions.
 I enjoy  projects where I can leverage my creative side and apply my technical skills. <br><br>
      As a self-starter and avid learner, I thrive on embracing new challenges and technologies.
-Collaboration is central to my approach; I firmly believe in the power of teamwork to bring ideas to fruition.</h4> </p>
+Collaboration is central to my approach; I firmly believe in the power of teamwork to bring ideas to fruition. </p>